stevesitton/leadership-notes/one-on-ones.md

 - What aspect of your job would you like more help or coaching?
 - Do you feel challenged at work?
 Are you learning new things?
 - Do we have enough social activities?
+- Do you feel a sense of purpose in your job?
+- What do you need from me to do your best work?

 ## First 1:1 questions
 - Did do you enjoy about working here?